 - All abstracts must follow the styles and formats required by the CaGIS journal.
 A template in (.doc) format and guidelines in (PDF) format are provided for your convenience.

-- We will notify authors of selected abstracts and a due date for conference registration.
+- We will notify authors of selected abstracts and a due date for registration.

-- Authors must register the conference before we publicly announce the selection.
+- Authors must register for the symposium before we publicly announce the selection.

 Workshops may last from 90 minutes to a full day.

 Guidelines for workshop proposals